shemlosdoc/Ambulansya/directionsDocs.md

 1. The function receives a `position` object.
 2. If the `position` object is valid and contains `coords` data, it extracts the latitude and longitude coordinates.
 3. The latitude and longitude coordinates are set in the `location` state variable.
-4. There is a commented-out section related to updating the map camera based on the location update.

 ### Function: requestLocationPermission()
 ```